-To promote open discussion among the independent directors, the independent directors meet in executive session at least two times per year, either before or after regularly-scheduled board meetings.
+To promote open discussion among the independent directors, the independent directors have met in executive session at least two times per year, and intend to meet quarterly in future periods, either before or after regularly-scheduled board meetings.
 The Chair of the Audit Committee presides at these executive sessions.
 Any independent director may request that an executive session of the independent members of the Board of Directors be scheduled.
 Following such meetings, the Chair of the Audit Committee (or another designated director) will discuss with the Chairman of the Board and Chief Executive Officer, to the extent appropriate, matters emanating from the executive sessions.
-The independent directors met twice in executive session during the fiscal year ended January 1, 2012.
+The independent directors met twice in executive session during the fiscal year ended December 30, 2012.